 - 9. Determine the value of ending inventories under alternative generally accepted accounting methods. - 10.
 Apply estimating techniques to value ending inventories for interim financial statements and to estimate inventory shortages. - 11.
-Describe and apply the basic tools of internal control as required to protect assets such as cash and inventory. - 12.
-Prepare a bank reconciliation.
+Understand internal control functions, operate a petty cash fund, and reconcile the bank account.

-ALL OUTLINES, SCHEDULES AND MARK ALLOCATIONS ARE SUBJECT TO CHANGE IF THE INSTRUCTOR DETERMINES THAT CHANGE IS REQUIRED.
+ALL OUTLINES, SCHEDULES, AND MARK ALLOCATIONS ARE SUBJECT TO CHANGE IF THE INSTRUCTOR DETERMINES THAT CHANGE IS REQUIRED.